Sonia-96/MyStudyNotes/Data Visualization & Analysis/DataScience.md

 - KNN: the number of the nearest neighbors we want to look for
 - KDTree: the number of dimensions of the data
 - K Means Clustering: the number of clusters we want to create

+Vocabulary:

+- Normal Vector - A perpendicular vector to a line (or plane in this case)
+- Data set is *linearly separable* if we can draw a line between all points.
+- kernel function
+  - radial basis function

 # 17 Hierarchical Clustering